Trend Micro: Technologies

 In June 2008, Trend Micro introduced Trend Micro Smart Protection Network, a cloud-client content security infrastructure that delivers global threat intelligence to protect customers from online threats, such as data stealing malware, phishing attacks, and other web, email, and mobile threats.
 In 2012, Trend Micro added big data analytics to its Smart Protection Network.
 Big data analytics allow the network to use behavioral-based identification methods to identify new security threats.
 The network also combines in-the-cloud technologies with other client-based antivirus technologies to reduce dependency on conventional pattern file downloads on the endpoint.
 Threat information from Trend Micro's Smart Protection Network is deployed in real time to the company's security software portfolio.
 Trend Micro's report on EU's General Data Protection Regulation showed an increase in extortion attempts as organizations try to comply with EU privacy laws.

 Trend Micro receives its threat intelligence from TrendLabs, the company's research, development, and support center.
 TrendLabs has ten labs worldwide, and is headquartered in the Philippines and employs 1,200 security experts and engineers.
 Trend Micro's Singapore-based lab provides malware forensics and analysis.

 In February 2018, Trend Micro partnered with Panasonic to build more secure systems for electronic control units in automated cars.
 In April 2018, the company released a tool that helps identify individual writing styles and combat email fraud.

+Sponsorship

+In July 2023, Trend Micro signed a deal with McLaren Formula E Team as an official partner from 2024 onwards.
+After McLaren bowed out of Formula E in 2025, Trend Micro signed a partnership deal with McLaren Formula One Team.